IvanProdaiko94/portfolio_analytics/README.md

 # portfolio_analytics

-A set of ipython notebooks to analyse investment portfolios
+A set of ipython notebooks to analyse investment portfolios.